0xPolygon/heimdall-v2/x/bor/README.md

 ```

 ### How to propose a span
-# TODO HV2: Revisit the commands when we have the CLI running

 A validator can leverage the CLI to propose a span like so :